This post may contain affiliate links. Please see our disclosure policy.

 While most people don’t need to drink electrolyte drinks daily, some may benefit from it if losing that balance.
 A few reasons this may happen:

-- Nausea and vomiting from migrainous vertigo, pregnancy with vestibular migraine, or illness.
+- Nausea, diarrhea, and vomiting from migrainous vertigo, pregnancy with vestibular migraine, or illness.

 - Exercise or sweating.